MIPS evaluates physicians on how they score in four areas compared to their peers.

 2017: Flexible reporting paths

 For 2017, physicians can choose from four different paths depending on their level of readiness:

 - Option 1: Test the MIPS program by submitting some data to CMS anytime in 2017.
 If you choose this option, you'll avoid all penalties.

 - Option 2: Partial year MIPS reporting.
 Submit more data for 90 or more days after Jan.
 1, 2017.
 In this option, you'll avoid all penalties and you may qualify for a small incentive payment based on your performance.

 - Option 3: Full-year MIPS reporting.
 Submit full data for the full calendar year starting on Jan.
 1, 2017.
 In this option, you'll avoid all penalties and may qualify for a modest incentive payment based on your performance.

 - Option 4: Participate in an advanced APM.
 For 2017, if you participate in an advanced APM, you will avoid penalties and will not need to submit MIPS data.
 If you receive enough of your Medicare payments or see enough of your Medicare patients through the advanced APM, you'll qualify for a 5% incentive bonus.

 - It's your first year billing Medicare.

-- Your Medicare billing charges are $10,000 or less and you care for 100 or fewer Medicare patients per year.
+- You care for 100 or fewer Medicare Part B patients per year.

 Each year, CMS will define a performance threshold based on the scores of all participating physicians and groups.
 If your composite performance score is above the threshold, you'll get a bonus; if it's below the threshold, you'll get a penalty.
 If you don't report at all, you'll get the lowest possible score.
 Penalties and bonuses will be capped at amounts that initially increase in the first years of the program.